ISISComputingGroup/ibex_developers_manual/Access-Gateway.md

 If the aim is to deny, simply replace the ALLOW with DENY.
 Do remember that the standard security groups can be used when writing a pvlist file as well as custom ones.

+## Troubleshooting

+### Printing Reports
+In general the gateways are set to low logging levels as they process a lot of PVs and so can be overly chatty.
+However, if there is an issue with a gateway you can get it to dump a report of it's state by doing `caput %MYPVPREFIX%CS:GATEWAY:BLOCKSERVER:report2Flag 1` and similarly for the external gateway.
+This will report information into `Instrument\var\logs\gateway`.
+There are 3 different reports that you can print, see [here](https://epics.anl.gov/EpicsDocumentation/ExtensionsManuals/Gateway/Gateway.html#Report) but generally report 2 gives a good overview of the state of the gateway.

 ## Links

 More information can be found at: